ShengtianSang/SemaTyP/README.md

+<div align=center><img width="800" height="450" src="https://github.com/ShengtianSang/SemaTyP/blob/main/figures/Illustration_of_SemKG.jpg"/></div>

 # SemaTyP: a knowledge graph based literature mining method for drug discovery

-<div align=center><img width="800" height="450" src="https://github.com/ShengtianSang/SemaTyP/blob/main/figures/Illustration_of_SemKG.jpg"/></div>
-<p align="center">An illustration of the knowledge graph - SemKG - constructed in our work.</p>

 This is the source code and data for the task of drug discovery as describe in ou paper:
 ["SemaTyP: a knowledge graph based literature mining method for drug discovery"](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2167-5)